deepikra/eks-workshop-v2/website/docs/servicemesh/20-traffic-management/70-mirroring.md

 Traffic mirroring is a powerful concept that enables introducing new features/changes into production with the least amount of risk.
 Mirroring copies live traffic and sends it to a mirrored service.
 The mirrored traffic occurs outside of the critical request path for the primary service.

-In this task, all traffic will be directed to ui-v1 of the *ui* service but a user with a unique SESSION ID=XXX will be routed to the deployment ui-v2.
+In this task, all traffic will be directed to ui-v1 of the *ui* service but a user accessing from Safari browser will be routed to the deployment ui-v2.
 You will create a VirtualService rule to force all traffic that go to ui-v2, to be mirrored and directed to a mirror service, which can be helpful for troubleshooting, testing, or monitorization.

 Assuming you have the application already deployed with the three versions of the ui service.